4. Pictures of You

 The girl looked away.
 “I used to and then it all fell apart.
 I can tell you about it.
 Do you want to take a walk?
 I never walk with anybody but maybe it’s possible to walk with you.”

-Jimmy was so jet-lagged at this point that he was not feeling it anymore.
-The girl was strange, but her English was extraordinary and her eyes were so perfectly blue that Jimmy almost said yes.
+The girl was certainly strange, but her English was extraordinary and her eyes were so perfectly blue that Jimmy almost said yes.
 Almost.

 “I have an early start and it’s my first night here.
 Rain check?”

-The girl smiled and sat down on the sidewalk, but instead of her face-in-her-hands position, she looked up at Jimmy.
+The girl smiled and sat down on the sidewalk, but instead of her face-in-hands position, she looked up at Jimmy.

 “Maybe tomorrow, right?”
 She blinked her eyes a few times only to close them and put her hands on her face again, the same way he found her.